makerdao/governance-manual/module-index/module-dai-direct-deposit.md

 ## Trade-offs

-A more positive spread value and consequently, a higher bar would result in less borrowing on the lending protocol via the D3M and hence reduced revenue for Maker from the D3M.
+A more positive spread value and consequently a higher bar would result in less borrowing on the lending protocol via the D3M and hence reduced revenue for Maker from the D3M.
 However, this would result in potentially increased use of Maker's own vaults and hence higher revenues from those vaults.
 A more negative spread value results in lower revenues from vaults and higher revenues from the D3M module.

-A higher D3M debt ceiling results in higher potential revenues from the D3M module but also results in higher credit risk for Maker, should the lending protocol suffer any losses.
-Conversely, a lower D3M debt ceiling decreases credit risk for Maker but also lowers potential revenues from the D3M module.
+A higher D3M debt ceiling results in higher potential revenues from the D3M module and the ability to cater to spikes in demand for DAI but also results in higher credit risk for Maker, should the lending protocol suffer any losses.
+Conversely, a lower D3M debt ceiling decreases credit risk for Maker but also lowers potential revenues from the D3M module and reduces the ability to cater to spikes in demand for DAI.

 ## Considerations